-The Case for Naming Comcast to the Dirty Dozen List
+The Case for Naming Comcast Internet and Cable to the Dirty Dozen List

 Comcast provides dozens of pornography titles via its Cinemax, Playboy, Vivid, Hustler, TEN, and Too Much for TV channels and subscriptions.
 All in all, by one review conducted in April 2016, there were 515 X-rated offerings on Comcast’s Xfinity.
 Many of the pornography titles offered by Comcast Xfinity contain themes of incest, racism, sexism, prostitution, and exploitation.

 Our society is struggling to cope with the impacts of multiple forms of sexual abuse and violence: child sexual abuse, adult sexual exploitation, racially-motivated sexual violence, sex trafficking, and more.
 These problems have not emerged from a vacuum but flourish within the context of unprecedented access to hardcore pornographic material.
 Adult, hardcore pornography—with its raw, brutal, debasing, violent and hate-filled themes—exacerbates the deeply entrenched social ills mentioned above and unleashes devastating impacts at the individual and societal level.By distributing pornography, Comcast is participating in and encouraging these harms.

 By distributing pornography, Comcast Internet and cable services participate in and encourage these harms.

 Moreover, the pornographic material being distributed by Comcast Xfinity likely violates U.S. law, 18 U.S. Code Section 1468, which prohibits distribution of obscene matter by means of cable or subscription services on television.